Research

 Fighting Domestic Violence: The Role of Local Monitoring Policies, with Rui Costa, Beatriz Ribeiro & Matteo Sandi.

-Discrimination against women from the demand side perspective in Italy, with Paola Profeta.
+Demand-Side Discrimination Against Women in Italy, with Paola Profeta.